Prabal-verma/SIH_INTERNAL_ROUND_1_NERD_NINZAS/code/SocialCalc-SIH/README.md

-Here's a template for your SocialCalc app's README file:

----

 # SocialCalc

 SocialCalc is a modern, web-based spreadsheet application designed for real-time collaboration.
 Inspired by the classic SocialCalc, this project aims to provide an intuitive and powerful spreadsheet experience with live collaboration capabilities.